Melbourne IELTS Test Centre

 Is the whole IELTS test completed in one day?

 YES.
 At the Deakin IELTS Test Centre we hold the test in one day.
 You must arrive at the centre by 7:45am on the test day to register.
-The Listening, Reading and Writing tests are completed between 9am and 12noon, with no break during these tests.
+The Writing, Reading and Listening tests are completed between 9am and 12noon, with no break during these tests.
 The Speaking interviews are conducted between 1pm and 5pm on the same day.
 Your speaking test time will be recorded on your desk label on the day of the test.

 What if my passport number changes or my passport expires before I sit the test?

-If you are issued with a new passport before the test, you need to come to the test centre to have your passport number changed on your application.
+If you are issued with a new passport before the test, you need to come to the test centre to have your passport number changed on your online application.
 Alternatively you can bring both your new and expired passports on the test day.
-You must bring the same passport you identified on your application to the test.
+You must bring the same passport you identified on your online application to the test.
 Your passport must be valid when you apply for the test and also when you sit the test.
 Photocopies or certified copies will not be accepted.

 Can someone else apply for the IELTS test on my behalf?